Self-exclusion from gambling venues or activities

 - negative impacts that gambling have on your work life and/or family life.

 Self-exclusion is an important step in dealing with a gambling problem.

 Gambling venues are required to maintain a register of excluded persons that is only available to staff who are required to be informed of exclusions (e.g. gaming room staff).
-Venues must otherwise keep your information confidential and should ensure your individual circumstances are respected at all times.
+Venues must otherwise keep your information confidential and should ensure your individual circumstances are always respected.